Book 16

 C) Which of these sentences are true (T) and which are false (F)?

-3. The band were protected from rain.
+5. ______ The audience was protected from the rain.

 Text 501